The community of Watson Lake

 In this course, students explore the written and oral skills needed to communicate in diverse organizational and cultural contexts.

-This course introduces students to academic writing, critical reading, and critical thinking through the study and application of the principles of university-level discourse.
+This course introduces students to critical reading, critical thinking, and academic writing through the study and application of the principles of university-level discourse.
+English 100 focuses on expository writing.

 This course introduces students to four literary genres: short fiction, poetry, the novel, and drama.
 Students learn the fundamentals of university-level literary study and explore major themes suggested by the selected texts.